 - Hire employees and process hiring-related paperwork.

-HR Specialists with little to no experience tend to make between $34120 and $43780 while the more experienced ones make over $77300 per year.
+HR Specialists with little to no experience tend to make between $36270 and $46460 while the more experienced ones can earn over $80120 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A HR Specialist is to move to a higher paying state like DC.
-Right now, the highest paying states for HR Specialists are DC, CA, MA, NY and MD.
+One of the easiest ways to increase your salary as a Human Resources Specialist is to move to a higher paying state like DC.
+Right now, the highest paying states for HR Specialists are DC, MD, MA, NY and NJ.

-3 other factors that can increase your salary as A HR Specialist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Human Resources Specialist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other HR Specialists what degree they had when they got the job and most of them said they had a Bachelors degree followed by Some college courses.
+We asked other HR Specialists what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.